Laila (1927 film): Plot

 In the middle of a barren desert, Laila grows up in a quiet oasis overlooked by the ruins of ancient Memphis.
-It is the village where the rich businessmen Raouf Bey lives, he meets Laila and admires her, and tries to please her, but she is in love with Ahmed, who previously saved her from falling into the clutches of Salem when he tried to assault her.
+It is the village where the rich businessmen Raouf Bey lives.
+He meets Laila and admires her and tries to please her, but she is in love with Ahmed, who previously saved her from falling into the clutches of Salem when he tried to assault her.
 Ahmed gets engaged to Laila, after which he meets a Brazilian female tourist staying in a hotel near the village.
-The girl succeeds in making Ahmed fall in love with her and takes him from Laila, whose is pregnant from Ahmed.
+The girl succeeds in making Ahmed fall in love with her and takes him from Laila, who is pregnant from Ahmed.
 The village people discover Laila's pregnancy and expel her.
 While Laila is walking helplessly, she is hit by a car.
-She discovers that its driver is Raouf Bey, who carries her to his house to give birth and she dies while giving birth to her child.
+She discovers that its driver is Raouf Bey, who carries her to his house to give birth, and she dies while giving birth to her child.